-When you are in Fillmore, you'll notice that it is more blue-collar than most other communities in America.
-37.19% of Fillmore’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Fillmore is a blue-collar town, with 37.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fillmore is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Fillmore who work in office and administrative support (11.36%), maintenance occupations (7.59%), and sales jobs (6.78%).

 The per capita income in Fillmore in 2010 was $19,042, which is lower middle income relative to California and the nation.
 This equates to an annual income of $76,168 for a family of four.
 However, Fillmore contains both very wealthy and poor people as well.

 Fillmore is an extremely ethnically-diverse city.
 The people who call Fillmore home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Fillmore, accounting for 80.52% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Fillmore residents report their race to be White, followed by Asian.
 Important ancestries of people in Fillmore include Irish, German, Italian, and Swedish.